 The Metropolitan Museum of Art.

 For art and culture lovers a visit to The Met, (as it is referred to locally), tops the agenda.
-The largest art museum in the United States and one of the tenth largest in the world, the Met is houses over 400,000 works of art!
-You’ll need some comfortable walking shoes.
+The largest art museum in the United States and one of the 10th largest in the world, the Met’s collection includes over 400,000 works of art!
+Be sure to wear your most comfortable walking shoes.

-With so much to see, you may want to peruse the suggested itineraries on the museum website to help you make the most of your time there.
-There are several unique itineraries as well as tours covering the museum’s most popular collections.
+With such a vast collection, you may want to peruse the suggested itineraries on the museum website to help you make the most of your time there.
+There are several unique itineraries, as well as tours covering the museum’s most popular collections.
 Free guided tours are also offered.

 From the website: